Rouzihiro/MacAirM1/README.md

 source ~/.zshrc
 ```

-Now you can use z as a much smarter replacement to cd.
+Now you can use z as a much smarter replacement to `cd`.